neueda/java-reactive-microservices-chassis/README.md

 ## Comparing Hotspot vs OpenJ9
 OpenJ9 is a JVM implementation originally developed by IBM.
-Built to run in devices with limited memory some states OpenJ9 is a good fit to microservices running solutions such as Kubernetes.
-OpenJ9 is an open-source project and its GitHub page is https://github.com/eclipse/openj9 where it can be found the source code.
+Built to run in devices with limited memory.
+Some states that OpenJ9 is a good fit to microservices running in cloud solutions such as Kubernetes.
+OpenJ9 is an open-source project and its source code can be found on the GitHub page https://github.com/eclipse/openj9.

-To confirm which implementation of JVM is really more efficient I have built for this project one docker image using **adoptopenjdk:16-jre-hotspot** and the another using **adoptopenjdk:16-jre-openj9**.
-It can be found below the memory and CPU usage for each of then, as well as, the result of their performance test with Apache HTTP server benchmarking tool (ab).
+To confirm which implementation of JVM would be more efficient for this current project, I build two docker images, one using `adoptopenjdk:16-jre-hotspot` and the other `adoptopenjdk:16-jre-openj9`.
+For the performance test had being used the _Apache HTTP server benchmarking tool_ (ab), which shows how many requests per second your application is capable to serve.

 ### Pre-Load testing